Nitrofurantoin: Mechanism of action

 The drug works by damaging bacterial DNA, since its reduced form is highly reactive.
 This is made possible by the rapid reduction of nitrofurantoin inside the bacterial cell by flavoproteins (nitrofuran reductase) to multiple reactive intermediates that attack ribosomal proteins, DNA, respiration, pyruvate metabolism and other macromolecules within the cell.
 Nitrofurantoin exerts greater effects on bacterial cells than mammalian cells because bacterial cells activate the drug more rapidly.
 It is not known which of the actions of nitrofurantoin is primarily responsible for its bactericidal activity.
-The broad mechanism of action for this drug likely is responsible for the low development of resistance to its effects, as the drug affects many different processes important to the bacterial cell.
+The broad mechanism of action for nitrofurantoin is likely responsible for the low development of resistance to its effects, as it affects many different processes important to the bacterial cell.

 History

-Nitrofurantoin has been available for the treatment of lower urinary tract infections (UTIs) since 1953.
+A method for preparing Nitrofurantoin was patented in 1952.
+It has been available for the treatment of lower UTIs since 1953.

 Society and culture

 Brand names

 Nitrofurantoin is marketed under many names in countries worldwide.

 Animal feed

 Residues from the breakdown of nitrofuran veterinary antibiotics, including nitrofurantoin, have been found in chicken in Vietnam, China, Brazil, and Thailand.
-The European Union banned the use of nitrofurans in food producing animals by classifying it in ANNEX IV (list of pharmacologically active substances for which no maximum residue limits can be fixed) of the Council Regulation 2377/90.
+The European Union prohibited the use of nitrofurans in food producing animals by classifying it in ANNEX IV (list of pharmacologically active substances for which no maximum residue limits can be fixed) of the Council Regulation 2377/90.
 The Food and Drug Administration (FDA) of the United States has prohibited furaltadone since February 1985 and withdrew the approval for the other nitrofuran drugs (except some topical uses) in January 1992.
 The topical use of furazolidone and nitrofurazone was prohibited in 2002.
 Australia prohibited the use of nitrofurans in food production in 1992.
 Japan did not allocate MRLs for nitrofurans leading to the implementation of a "zero tolerance or no residue standard".
 In Thailand, the Ministry of Health issued in 2001 Proclamation No. 231 MRL of veterinary drug in food which did not allocate MRL for nitrofurans.
 The Ministry of Agriculture and Cooperatives had already prohibited importation and use of furazolidone and nitrofurazone in animal feed in 1999 which was extended to all nitrofurans in 2002.
 Several metabolites of nitrofurans, such as furazolidone, furaltadone and nitrofurazone cause cancer or genetic damage in rats.